tanveer-gkmit/accipere-docs/docs/index.md

 The system currently supports:

-- Secure login and registration for HRs, recruiters, and department heads
+- Secure login and registration for Administrator ,Recruiter and Technical Evaluator
-- Job posting and management within specific departments
+- Job posting and management
-- Applicant registration and application submission
+- application submission
 - Recruitment status updates and interview sheduling
 - Role-based permissions for data access and actions
 - CI/CD deployment through GitHub Actions with AWS hosting